HOME

 Arabian Sapphire - Oil on Canvas - 18" x 22"

 Legend has it that on the last day of Creation, Allah whispered the command “Incarnate" to the wind itself and there stood the Arabian horse.
 These are truly magical creatures and if you ever see one run, you will understand the legend.
-This painting was the second in what I hope to make a series.
+This painting was the second in what I hope to make a series one day.

 CLIENT REVIEWS